Remembering Will Campbell: Does Anyone Here NOT Know Amazing Grace?

 Lawson concluded: “Will might say to each one of us: get life even more committed and walk on and make it so.
 Amen.”

-I left the service deeply attracted to this stream of religion in which Will Campbell and James Lawson have been flowing for decades.
+During and after the service, I felt deeply attracted to this stream of religion in which Will Campbell and James Lawson have been flowing for decades.
 The power of life and the power of love.
-And I carried out of that sanctuary a clear sense that every shred and morsel of power in our lives, in my life, must be used to live more fully and to love more fully.
+By the time I left, I carried out of that sanctuary a clear sense that every shred and morsel of power in our lives, in my life, must be used to live more fully and to love more fully.
 Only God’s amazing grace makes it possible to live that way.

 Greensboro, North Carolina